xwu/xwu-swift-numerics/floating-point-part-2.md

 > * Basic arithmetic operations are often inexact; for example, `a + b - b == a`
 >   does not always evaluate to `true`.

-Although out the scope of this article, some alternative choices for modeling real numbers are as follows:
+Although out of the scope of this article, some alternative choices for modeling real numbers are as follows:

 > __Binary floating point__